 - 1 Total number of houses applying for "Flat 35 (Purchase Program / Guarantee Program)". - 2 The lowest interest rates indicated are those offered by financial institutions and applicable to loans having tenors between 21 years and 35 years.
-Interest rates vary according to loan-to-value ratio (90% or lower, or over 90%) for loans since February 2014, therefore indicated are interest rates of loan-tovalue ratio 90% or lower.
+Interest rates vary according to loan-tovalue ratio (90% or lower, or over 90%) for loans. therefore indicated are interest rates of loan-tovalue ratio 90% or lower.
 In addition, as interest rates differ depending on the type of group credit life insurance, indicated are interest rates of JHF group credit life insurance applied since October 2017.
-Many financial institutions provide lower interest rate to the loans having 20 years or less tenor than those having 21-35 years.
-Promote dissemination of high quality housing, such as long-life quality housing by introducing "Flat 355" JHF introduced "Flat 35S", a lowered interest rate applied "Flat 35" and applied for a certain period, to customers purchasing high quality housing, such as long-life quality housing, and to contribute to formation of high quality housing stock. <Four performance features applicable for "Flat 355"> perior energy-efficient house Thermal insulation fully installed Double glazed windows and other energy saving features Increase insulation capacity of houses and reduce consumption of electricity and fossil fuels such as kerosene used in heating and cooling is necessary for conservation of the global environment.
+Promote dissemination of high quality housing, such as long-life quality housing by introducing "Flat 355" JHF introduced "Flat 35S", a lowered interest rate applied "Flat 35" and applied for a certain period, to customers purchasing high quality housing, such as long-life quality housing, and to contribute to formation of high quality housing stock. <Four performance features applicable for "Flat 355">

-Secure wall balance and placement Enhanced wall joints Enhanced housing foundation To prepare for large-scale earthquakes by increasing earthquake-resistance capability ar by ensuring the safety of housing is important.
+•Thermal insulation fully installed Double glazed windows and other energy saving features Increase insulation capacity of houses and reduce consumption of electricity and fossil fuels such as rosene used in heating and cooling is necessary for conservation of the global environment.

-Housing livable for the elderly with preparation for home nursing care is the future housing construction.
+To prepare for large-scale earthquakes by increasing earthquake-resistance capability and by ensuring the safety of housing is important. •Without difference in level on the floor .
+Enough width of passeageways Housing livable for the elderly with preparation for home nursing care is the fundame future housing construction.
+Handrail installment